Interstate 476

 The Mid-County Expressway passes through suburban areas, while the Northeast Extension predominantly runs through rural areas of mountains, forest, and farmland, with development closer to Philadelphia and in the Lehigh Valley and the Wyoming Valley.
-I-476 intersects many major roads, including I-76 (Schuylkill Expressway) in West Conshohocken, I-276 (Pennsylvania Turnpike) in Plymouth Meeting, U.S. Route 22 (US 22) near Allentown, and I-80 near Hickory Run State Park.
+I-476 intersects many major roads, including I-76 in West Conshohocken, I-276 (Pennsylvania Turnpike) in Plymouth Meeting, U.S. Route 22 (US 22) near Allentown, and I-80 near Hickory Run State Park.

-At its opening in 1979, I-476 was a 3 mi, four-lane spur expressway connecting the Schuylkill Expressway with Chemical Road in Plymouth Meeting.
-It significantly helped reduce congestion through King of Prussia and the Schuylkill Expressway as it provided a more direct link from the Philadelphia Main Line suburbs to the northern suburbs of Philadelphia and New Jersey.
-The highway was initially planned to connect down to I-95 in Delaware County, but, due to environmental and local opposition, this portion did not open until 1991.
+At its opening in 1979, I-476 was a 3 mi, four-lane spur expressway connecting I-76 with Chemical Road in Plymouth Meeting.
+The highway expanded the capacity for travel between King of Prussia, I-76, the Philadelphia Main Line, and Philadelphia suburbs to the city's north and in South Jersey.
+The highway was initially planned to connect down to I-95 in Delaware County.
+This portion of the highway opened in 1991.